This recipe is NOT safe for Coumadin (warfarin) users.

 Add the ginger and pumpkin seeds.

-Add the shrimp and cook, tossing frequently, until the shrimp are pink throughout.
+Add the shrimp and cook until the shrimp are pink throughout.
+Toss frequently.

-Remove the shrimp and pumpkin seeds to a small bowl to cool and add the 2 tablespoons water to the pan, deglazing the pan with the water.
-Simmer, and when there is about 1 tablespoon of liquid left, add it to the shrimp to cool.
+Deglaze the pan with the water, and when there is about 1 tablespoon of liquid left, add it to the shrimp to cool.

 Place in the refrigerator to chill.

-When all of the ingredients are chilled, place the dressing, cooked shrimp mixture, cucumber, tomatoes, and the remaining 1/4 cup of the cilantro in a large bowl.
+When all of the ingredients are chilled, add the dressing, cooked shrimp, cucumber, tomatoes and the remaining 1/4 cup of the cilantro.

 Gently fold together and serve.